AdobeDocs/workfront.en/help/reports-and-dashboards/reports/using-built-in-reports/resource-utilization-report.md

 Utilization reports enable you to view the progress or cost of one or more projects in a single report.

 You must have Manage access to the projects in order to access utilization information in the Utilization section of the Resourcing area .
-If you are still unable to access this information, contact your `Adobe Workfront administrator`.
+If you are still unable to access this information, contact your Adobe Workfront administrator.

 For information about how to access and use the utilization report, see the article [View resource utilization information](../../../resource-mgmt/resource-utilization/view-utilization-information.md)